cypress-io/cypress/CONTRIBUTING.md

 npm start
 ```

-If there are errors building the packages, run with `DEBUG=cypress:*`
-option to see more details.
+If there are errors building the packages, prefix the commands with `DEBUG=cypress:*` to see more details.

 This outputs a lot of debugging lines.
-To focus on an individual module run with `DEBUG=cypress:launcher` for instance.
+To focus on an individual module, run with `DEBUG=cypress:launcher` for instance.

 When running `npm start` this routes through the CLI and eventually calls `npm run dev` with the proper arguments.
-This enables Cypress day to day development to match the logic of the built binary + CLI integration.
+This enables Cypress day-to-day development to match the logic of the built binary + CLI integration.

-If you want to bypass the CLI entirely you can use the `npm run dev` task and pass arguments directly.
+If you want to bypass the CLI entirely, you can use the `npm run dev` task and pass arguments directly.

 #### Tasks